timewasted/xbmc-nhl-gamecenter/README.md

 xbmc-nhl-gamecenter
 ===================

 XBMC-NHL-GameCenter is a video plugin for Kodi (formerly known as XBMC) that allows you to watch NHL GameCenter videos.
+[View the discussion thread here.](http://forum.kodi.tv/showthread.php?tid=207178)

 This plugin requires a valid subscription to NHL GameCenter, and is subject to local blackouts imposed by the NHL.